coinfloor/API/BIST.md

 These endpoint URIs replace the https://www.bitstamp.net/api/ portion of Bitstamp's URIs.

 **N.B: All examples below use the XBT/GBP asset pair but this can be changed to the asset pair of choice.**

-### WHAT IS THE BITSTAMP API?

-Bitstamp application programming interface (API) allows our clients to access and control their BitStamp accounts, using custom written software.
-It can located [here](https://www.bitstamp.net/api/).

 ##REQUEST LIMITS